 You can challenge a will if you believe that the will is a forgery or if the person lacked the mental capacity to make a Will.
 You can also challenge a Will if you believe that undue influence was brought to bear upon the deceased or if there was fraud involved.

 First, contact a solicitor, who can assess your claim and discuss the particular circumstances of your claim.
 If it’s worth continuing we will contact the executors and notify them of your claim.
 We will then gather evidence, prepare documents and make an offer to the executors.
 Many claims are settled through negotiation at this stage.

 If the matter is’t resolved then we can lodge documents with the court to initiate proceedings.
 We can still negotiate and in some cases mediation will be required by the court.

 Failing all else, we will proceed to a court hearing wherein the evidence will be presented and the judge will make a decision.

 At every stage of contesting or challenging a Will it is important to have sound legal advice from experienced solicitors.
 We have the skills to negotiate on your behalf to avoid costly court fees, but if it comes down to court we also have the skills to fight on your behalf.

-Contact us to find out more or to arrange a consultation with an experienced estate solicitor across East Sussex in Eastbourne, Brighton, or Uckfield or at our London office in Notting Hill.
+Speak to Daniel Mattess on 01323 407555 or contact us to arrange a consultation with an experienced estate planning solicitor across East Sussex in Eastbourne, Brighton, or Uckfield or at our London office in Notting Hill.